WWII & Vietnam

-Over a hundred of Judith’s poems have been published in sixty-five journals and anthologies such as: The New York Quarterly, Nimrod International Journal, Caduceus, Stand, The South Carolina Poetry Review, Poet Lore, Phoebe, Primavera, Xavier Review, Eureka Literary Magazine, Ginosko, Rio Grande Review, Fugue, Binnacle, Rattlesnake Review, Iodine, Open Cut, Soundings East, Cumberland Poetry Review (final commemorative issue), Fox Cry Review, Texas Review, Distillery, Westview, Louisville Review, Carquinez Poetry Review, The Chaffin Journal, Language and Culture, Phantasmagoria, Madison Review, Griffin, RiverSedge, Arabesques Review, Confluence, Bathyspheric Review (look online), Poem, Sequoia, Stonecloud, Androgyne, Central California Poetry Journal (look online), Foreground, and many others.
+Over a hundred and eighty five of Judith’s poems have been published in over one hundred and ten journals and anthologies such as: The New York Quarterly, Nimrod International Journal, Caduceus, Stand, The South Carolina Poetry Review, Poet Lore, Phoebe, Primavera, Xavier Review, Eureka Literary Magazine, Ginosko, Rio Grande Review, Fugue, Binnacle, Rattlesnake Review, Iodine, Open Cut, Soundings East, Cumberland Poetry Review (final commemorative issue), Fox Cry Review, Texas Review, Distillery, Westview, Louisville Review, Carquinez Poetry Review, The Chaffin Journal, Language and Culture, Phantasmagoria, Madison Review, Griffin, RiverSedge, Arabesques Review, Confluence, Bathyspheric Review (look online), Poem, Sequoia, Stonecloud, Androgyne, Central California Poetry Journal (look online), Foreground, and many others.

-Judith’s poems have also been anthologized in: Oakland Out Loud 2007, Words Upon the Waters Anthology, 2006, The Meridian Anthology of Contemporary Poetry 2007, the Anthology of Monterey Bay Poets, 2004, and others.
+Judith’s poems have also been anthologized in: Oakland Out Loud 2007, Words Upon the Waters Anthology, 2006, The Meridian Anthology of Contemporary Poetry 2007, the Anthology of Monterey Bay Poets, 2004, Poetry Project Four, and others.

 Cody, who also composes award-winning chamber music, wrote the critically acclaimed reference work and biography of the composer Vivian Fine, who was the matriarch of American modern music.
 Vivian Fine: A Bio-Bibliography, was published by Greenwood Press, 2002.
 This book is in over 250 major music libraries around the globe.
 Judith’s first poetry collection, Eight Frames Eight, was released in 2002 and received rave reviews.